Welcome to the Freud Museum. This guide will introduce you to Freud’s London home and to aspects of his life and work

 7. Exhibition Room

 The exhibition room has displayed contemporary art exhibitions for over 30 years.
 The museum’s reputation for innovative, exciting shows has seen collaborations with artists such as Mark Wallinger, Alice Anderson, Louise Bourgeois, Gavin Turk and more.
-Displayed here is the exhibition 1920/2020: Freud and Pandemic.
+Displayed here is the exhibition Code Name Mary: The extraordinary life of Muriel Gardiner.

 MAKE A DONATION